 (points needed to raise/2) x 6 oz = amount of soda ash to add

 This is just an expert estimate, meaning that it will get you pretty close, but sometimes you may need to add a bit more soda ash to get your pool pH level in the correct range.

 Step 4.
-Add your chemicals
+Add your chemicals to the pool

 In a five gallon bucket, add clean water and then your measured soda ash.

 Slosh it around a little bit to get it mixed and then pour it around the perimeter of the pool.
 This helps ensure that the soda ash mixes with the pool water.

-Make sure your pump is on during this time so that the soda ash will be well-circulated throughout all the water.
+Make sure your pool pump is on during this time so that the soda ash will be well-circulated throughout all the water.

 Step 5.
-Test the pool water again
+Test the pool water again to measure pH levels

 >>Read: How to balance your pool water